-Oh there are a lot of hiking apps out there, but the selection we’ve provided below is a short-list of apps that will provide those hiking in Taiwan a better experience.
+Oh, there are a lot of hiking apps out there, but the selection we’ve provided below is a short list of apps that will provide that hiking in Taiwan a better experience.
 When it came to building a guide to hiking in Taiwan, we wanted to ensure we were providing specific platforms that support Taiwan trails.

 Maps.me is not a Taiwan-specific resource, but they’ve utilized open-source data and have a very simple, yet robust mapping system that can be downloaded and run offline.
 This helps when you’re hiking in the backcountry mountains of Taiwan.
 A bonus with this app is that it can double as a great trip planning resource when you’re traveling around Taiwan on non-hiking experiences (yes, that’s a thing).

 Hikingbook is a local Taiwanese outfit that is comprised of the perfect blend of team – tech and outdoorsy folks!
 They’ve done a great job of building a very easy to navigate and (mostly) bilingual website using open-sourced data from Taiwan’s Forestry Bureau.
 They also have a mobile app for iOS, with an Android App in development – we believe.
 This is quickly becoming one of our favorite resources for planning hiking trips in Taiwan.

 Hiking Biji is likely one of the most popular hiking websites and resources for the Mandarin-speaking community here in Taiwan.
 Lots of great resources for planning your hiking adventure, including trail maps, user-generated content like blogs, photo galleries and videos, as well as a ton of other content.
 It looks as if they have an official partnership with the Forestry Bureau and have put together a variety of cultural and outdoor adventure tours.
 Google Translate gets you most of the way through this massive website.